CodeNameRaiko/RNG---Number-Generator/README.md

 -Smoothen the styles a bit to make it look more appealing.

 And i'll be making variants of these files adding and changing stuff and see whic versions looks best.
+NOTE!
+That the only functioning inputs are 'from' and 'to' in the basefiles.
+I'll have this fixed in my branches